-Do you want to make the Ultimate Gooey Chocolate Brownies?
+Do you want to make the Ultimate Gooey Chocolate Brownies that only cost 30 cents a brownie?
 My months of research and taste tests provide four types of brownies!
 A brownie so decadent.
 So gooey.
 So chewy.
 You cannot stop at one!
 I am on a quest to make the best homemade brownies from the gooiest to the chewiest!
 If you love brownies, this versatile recipe delivers.
 Ultimate Gooey Chocolate Brownies with tips on making brownies so gooey that dunking them in a glass of milk turns it into chocolate milk!!
 Or make a couple minor changes to enjoy rich, chewy brownies.
 Join me on this delicious adventure to learn from my months of research and taste tests.
 Includes step by step instructions in making your own brownies from scratch!
 No need for a box mix.
-Plus brownies are a perfect make ahead dessert as they are freezer friendly to just unthaw when ready to serve.
+Plus brownies are a perfect make ahead dessert as they are freezer friendly to just thaw and serve.

 If you enjoy this recipe and the tips, would you consider giving us a 5 star rating and a comment?
 It would help us with our Google rankings.
 Thank you for the consideration!